Vietnam.vn - Nền tảng quảng bá Việt Nam

 Deputy Minister Phung Duc Tien speaks at the reception

 Ambassador Extraordinary and Plenipotentiary of the United States of America to Vietnam Marc E. Knapper informed Deputy Minister Phung Duc Tien of a new $12.5 million assistance package for Vietnam.
-The aid package will be allocated to Vietnamese law enforcement agencies, part of which will support fisheries surveillance to purchase small boats, provide capacity building training, and develop training support models on maritime law enforcement and combating illegal, unreported, and unregulated (IUU) fishing.
+The aid package will be allocated to Vietnamese law enforcement agencies, part of which will support fisheries surveillance to purchase small boats, provide capacity building training, and develop training and education support models on maritime law enforcement and combating illegal, unreported, and unregulated (IUU) fishing.

 Ambassador Extraordinary and Plenipotentiary of the United States of America to Vietnam Marc E. Knapper